Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Methodology

 where $sign(.)$ denotes the sign function.
 According to the same derivation process, we can also obtain the formula for updating the temperature $\tau_{adv}$ for teacher $T_{adv}$ can be formulated as follows:

-On a practical level, our Entropy-Based Balance algorithm can balance the teacher's knowledge scale by controlling the information entropy.
-When the information entropy of one teacher is greater or smaller than another teacher, both teachers' temperatures will be updated until the information entropy of the two teachers reaches a relatively balanced state, and the knowledge scales of different teachers will be equally matched.
-With the adjustment of the Entropy-Based Balance, the clean teacher and the robust teacher can appear equally knowledgeable when imparting knowledge to the student, which is helpful to mitigate the trade-off between accuracy and robustness.
+On a practical level, our Entropy-Based Balance algorithm can balance the teacher's knowledge scale by controlling the information entropy. {When the information entropy of teachers is not equal, both teachers' temperatures will be updated until the difference is eliminated: if a teacher has a high information entropy, then the teacher's temperature will reduce to further reduce the information entropy, leading to the higher knowledge scale based on Eq.(\ref{knowledge with entropy}); on the contrary, if a teacher has a low information entropy, then the teacher's temperature will increase to further increase the information entropy, leading to the lower knowledge scale.} With the Entropy-Based Balance, the clean teacher and the robust teacher can appear equally knowledgeable when imparting knowledge to the student, which is helpful to mitigate the accuracy-robustness trade-off.

 It should be mentioned that we only update the teachers' temperatures ($\tau_{nat}$ and $\tau_{adv}$) and keep the student's temperature ($\tau_{s}$) unchanged in the Entropy-Based Balance.
-In addition, in order to prevent information from being over-regulated, we set an upper and lower bound for the temperature to prevent the following situations.
-If the temperature is too small, the teacher's predicted distribution will be infinitely close to the one-hot label's distribution; When the temperature is too large, the teacher's predicted distribution will be close to the uniform distribution.
+In addition, in order to prevent information from being over-regulated, we set an upper and lower bound for the temperature to prevent the following situations: If the temperature is too small, the teacher's predicted distribution will be infinitely close to the one-hot label's distribution; When the temperature is too large, the teacher's predicted distribution will be close to the uniform distribution.